red-machine-games/raw-markdown-documentation/docs/api/cloudFunctions.md

 ## Predefined cloud functions and user-defined ones

 All cloud functions should have unique names satisfying regexp `#!js /^[$A-Z_][0-9A-Z_$]*$/i`({>>just camel-case without extra chars<<}).
-Moreover Goblin Backend has list of predefined cloud functions that corresponds to particular features.
-So for example there are 3 cloud functions to run PvE and 8 to support PvP.
-All of them are called in particular order and are not available for external calls.
+Moreover, Goblin Backend has a list of predefined cloud functions that correspond to particular features.
+So, for example, there are 3 cloud functions to run PvE and 8 to support PvP.
+All of them are called in a particular order and are not available for external calls.

 !!! abstract "Further we see the list of predefined cloud functions with descriptions"
-	- `initContext.js` - is called automatically when cluster starts to pre init some global variables through global property `#!js glob` available from all cloud functions.
-It's not necessary and moreover recommended to call custom cloud function directly from other cloud functions. ==Disabled by default==;
+    - `initContext.js` - is called automatically when the cluster starts to pre init some global variables through global property `#!js glob` available from all cloud functions.
+It's not necessary and moreover recommended to call custom cloud functions directly from other cloud functions. ==Disabled by default==;
-	- `createNewProfile.js` - is called automatically before creation new profile.
-It should return an object as primary filling for new profile;
+    - `createNewProfile.js` - is called automatically before creating a new profile.
+It should return an object as a primary filling for new profile;
     - `mutateProfile.js` - a special and very useful cloud function called every time before accessing any player's profile.
 Allows to mutate profile before use {>>find out more about mutation at Profile section<<};
-	- `onGetProfile.js` - is called automatically before getting profile.
+    - `onGetProfile.js` - is called automatically before getting a profile.
 Useful to do some system modifications on it.
 Not necessary to implement. ==Called after mutation==.
-Also session cache is available via `#!js session` global variable - it's a great place to heat up your cache;
+Also, session cache is available via `#!js session` global variable - it's a great place to heat up your cache;
     - `pveInit.js` - is called on `#!js gbaseAPI.pve.begin()` and used to init operative gameplay model;
     - `pveAct.js` - is called on `#!js gbaseAPI.pve.act()`.
-Used to make updates on gameplay model and check whether game is over;
+Used to make updates on the gameplay model and check whether the game is over;
     - `pveFinalize.js` - is called automatically after `pveAct.js` if it said that game is over.
 Used to persist some profiles updates and battle journal entries;
-	- `pvpGeneratePayload.js` - is called before PvP starts to generate opponent's payload.
+    - `pvpGeneratePayload.js` - is called before PvP starts to generate an opponent's payload.
 Need to check argument `#!js args.isA` - to check whether it's about player A or B. And argument `#!js args.isBot` in case you're playing versus self.
 It's up to you to generate whatever payload you want;
-	- `pvpInitGameplayModel.js` - is called before PvP starts and after payloads generation to generate operative gameplay model it self.
+    - `pvpInitGameplayModel.js` - is called before PvP starts and after payloads generation to generate operative gameplay model itself.
 Payloads are available at `#!js args.payloadA` and `#!js args.payloadB`;
     - `pvpConnectionHandler.js` - is called automatically against just connected opponent to form a message for him;
     - `pvpDisconnectionHandler.js` - is called automatically against just disconnected opponent to form a message for his opponent;
     - `pvpTurnHandler.js` - handles every single _turn message_.
 Results with 3 arguments: modified gameplay model, message for opponent A and message for opponent B;
-	- `pvpCheckGameOver.js` - called right after `pvpTurnHandler.js` to check whether game is over.
-Checks incoming argument `#!js args.theModel` and outputs the only one argument - game over message: if presence and negative value(mostly `#!js null`) if game is not over;
+    - `pvpCheckGameOver.js` - called right after `pvpTurnHandler.js` to check whether the game is over.
+Checks incoming argument `#!js args.theModel` and outputs the only one argument - game over message: if presence and negative value(mostly `#!js null`) if the game is not over;
     - `pvpGameOverHandler.js` - called right after `pvpCheckGameOver.js` in case of positive response.
 Modify profiles and add battle journal entries here;
     - `pvpAutoCloseHandler.js` - also a finalizing cloud function but called in case of automatical game over.
 E.g. timeout of one or both opponents.
-Inputs arguments `#!js args.lagA` and `#!js args.lagB` representing opponent's time passed since last ping or action.
-Okay to determine causer of game over in case you want to punish him.
-Outputs 2 arguments - a messages for opponents that would be sent if possible;
+Inputs arguments `#!js args.lagA` and `#!js args.lagB` representing an opponent's time passed since last ping or action.
+Okay to determine causer of the game over in case you want to punish him.
+Outputs 2 arguments - messages for opponents that would be sent if possible;
-	- `onMatchmaking.js` - in case of authoritarian matchmaking(configured on backend) all arguments goes into this cloud function firstly to give you control over matchmaking.
-Outputs these three arguments.
+    - `onMatchmaking.js` - in case of authoritarian matchmaking(configured on the backend) all arguments go into this cloud function firstly to give you control over matchmaking.
+Output these three arguments.

 !!! hint "Goblin Cloud instance already equipped with `onMatchmaking.js` cloud function"
 	All the arguments provided through `#!js clientParams` and practically it searches forward or backward depending on request body.